Quick answer

 Due diligence as a strategic capability

+In 2026, ESG due diligence in mining and metals is shaped by wars, trade measures, carbon borders, and regulatory uncertainty, not by stable rulebooks.
 Companies that treat due diligence as a strategic intelligence capability are better positioned to manage supplier risk, protect operations, and maintain credibility across complex value chains.
+This is the role sustainability intelligence plays, and where beSirius fits.

 ESG due diligence FAQs

-— What is ESG due diligence in mining and metals?
+What is ESG due diligence in mining and metals?

 ESG due diligence in mining and metals is the assessment of sustainability-related risks across extraction, processing, and manufacturing to support informed decisions on suppliers, sourcing, and operations.

-— Why is ESG due diligence important for metals supply chains?
+Why is ESG due diligence important for metals supply chains?

 Human rights exposure, climate and energy intensity, and geopolitical disruption directly affect value chain stability, customer relationships, and long-term access to materials.

-— How do companies assess supplier sustainability risks today?
+How do companies assess supplier sustainability risks today?

 Leading companies start with public policies and disclosures, identify gaps, and engage suppliers with targeted questions rather than blanket questionnaires.

-— What are the biggest ESG risks in mining and metals?
+What are the biggest ESG risks in mining and metals?

 Key risks include human rights exposure, climate and energy intensity, environmental impacts, and limited transparency across multi-tier supply chains operating under fragmented rules.